satish-pati/GPU_SIMULATOR/README.md

   - Modifying instruction parsing using proper Stucture required for Pipelining Stages.
   - Assigned  tasks and deadlines for development.
 - **Tasks**:
-  - Satish:
+   ### Satish:
-  - Design and Implementation of baisc pipeline architecture.
+  - Design and Implementation of basic pipeline architecture.
   - Implementation of Pipeline Registers.
+  - Understanding and study about how pipelining, hazards and latencies works.

-   - Niharika:
+   ### Niharika:
    - Transform the phase 1 files to be prepared for extension and enhancement in phase 2.
    - Study about pipelining, hazards and latencies works.